NREL/ReEDS2PRAS/README.md

 **NOTE: You have to run the snippet above at the repo folder level.

 ## Acknowledgements
-The developers are Luke Lavin, Surya Dhulipala, Brandon Benton, and Hari Sundar.
-They acknowledge Gord Stephen and Patrick Brown for many helpful comments for improving this package.
+The developers are Luke Lavin, Surya Dhulipala, Brandon Benton, Patrick Brown, and Hari Sundar.
+They acknowledge Gord Stephen for many helpful comments for improving this package.